albertogg/IPLocator/README.markdown

 ### Locates the IP Country.

-Simple java application using a SOAP web service from [webservicex.net][servicex]
+Simple java application using a SOAP web service from [webservicex.net][servicex] that runs from console.

+## Install

+You need to have java installed to run this application, Download the proyect and extract IPLocator.jar to any directory.

 ## usage